datacarpentry/sql-socialsci/_episodes/06-Aggregations.md

 In order to filter the rows returned in a non-aggregated query we used the `where` clause.
 For an aggregated query the equivalent is the 'having` clause.

-You use the 'having` clause by providing it with an filter expression which references one of the aggregated columns.
+You use the 'having` clause by providing it with a filter expression which references one of the aggregated columns.

 In a 'having` clause you can use the column alias to refer to the aggregated column.